boloto1979/EZofuck/README.md

 ```
 Here are the basic EZofuck language commands:

-1.. - Prints the current cell value on the tape.
+1.. - Prints the current cell value on the tape.<br>
-2., - Reads a value from the input and stores it in the current cell.
+2., - Reads a value from the input and stores it in the current cell.<br>
-3.+ - Increments the current cell value by 1.
+3.+ - Increments the current cell value by 1.<br>
-4.- - Decrements the current cell value by 1.
+4.- - Decrements the current cell value by 1.<br>
-5.> - Moves the pointer to the next cell on the ribbon.
+5.> - Moves the pointer to the next cell on the ribbon.<br>
-6.< - Moves the pointer to the previous cell on the ribbon.
+6.< - Moves the pointer to the previous cell on the ribbon.<br>
 7.[ - Starts a loop.
-If the current cell value is 0, the program jumps to the command after the next ']'.
+If the current cell value is 0, the program jumps to the command after the next ']'.<br>
 8.] - Ends a loop.
-If the value of the current cell is different from 0, the program returns to the command after the corresponding '['.
+If the value of the current cell is different from 0, the program returns to the command after the corresponding '['.<br>

 In addition to these commands, EZofuck introduces additional commands that expand the range of possibilities.
 For example, the command ! performs a special arithmetic operation on the current cell, based on a peculiar mathematical sequence, and the ? triggers a series of random events that can affect program execution.